R3Va4n/chess/README.md

 - im already overscoping

 project is using the minimum viable product workflow (aka get it to work somehow and then make it work properly)

+The Project is now also using OOP instead of FOP because its just the right thing to do, even if Python technically doesn't need that.